OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-089.md

 ## Psalm 89:45

 > You have shortened the days of his youth;
-> You have covered him with shame.
+> You have enveloped him in dishonour.

 > Selah